Fraud Center & Security Alerts

 People have received automated phone calls stating that their ATM/DEBIT card has been blocked

-Fraudulent emails are being received that have the appear to be sent from the Federal Reserve
+Fraudulent emails are being received that appear to be sent from the Federal Reserve

 A current scam being circulated comes in the form of a phishing email related to Verified by Visa